-- 2.31 It is unlikely that there will be capacity within the existing sewerage network for any surface water discharges and there will need to be some element of SUDS based drainage utilised within the scheme.
+2.31 It is unlikely that there will be capacity within the existing sewerage network for any surface water discharges and there will need to be some element of SUDS based drainage utilised within the scheme.
 This could take the form of soakaways or storm water attenuation ponds.
-Any infiltration or soakaway system will be dependant upon suitably permeable sub-grade materials and this would require assessment using porosity tests carried out as part of the site investigation.
+Any infiltration or soakaway system will be dependent upon suitably permeable sub-grade materials and this would require assessment using porosity tests carried out as part of the site investigation.
 The use of open water features or ponds would rely on a connection to an outfall on the nearby watercourse in the southern portion of the site.
-This outfall would need to be approved by the Environment Agency and would probably be subject to discharge limitations set to 'greenfield' runoff rates. - 2.32 Local problems relating to surface water and foul drainage have arisen from previous developments in this area.
+This outfall would need to be approved by the Environment Agency; as there are known problems with flooding on the downstream recieving water courses any proposed development will have to demonstrate that outflows from the site are restricted to predevelopment rates.

+2.32 Local problems relating to surface water and foul drainage have arisen from previous developments in this area.
 Discussions with neighbouring land owners and further investigation will be required to ensure any development proposals do not exacerbate this situation.
 Consideration should also be given to the surface water run-off from the nearby motorway.
 Greywater recycling will help minimise surface water run-off.